How experienced is the team that will provide my care?

 What are the patient survival rates?

 We at YNHTC are proud of our commitment to high-quality patient care and the impact it has on superior outcomes.
 According to the Scientific Registry of Transplant Recipients

 , a national database of organ transplantation statistics:

 - The adult patient one-year survival rate for liver transplants at YNHTC is 89 percent

 - The pediatric patient one-year survival rate for liver transplants at YNHTC is 100 percent

 - The adult patient one-year survival rate for kidney transplants at YNHTC is 98 percent

 - The pediatric patient one-year survival rate for kidney transplants at YNHTC is 100 percent

 What are the facilities like?

 YNHTC provides leading-edge facilities to support the evaluation and treatment of organ transplant patients, with dedicated inpatient units and operating suites.
 In addition, our modern, full-service outpatient facility is the place where surgeons, nephrologists, hepatologists, transplant coordinators, social workers, nutritionists, financial coordinators and pharmacists deliver multidisciplinary, coordinated care.
-With its exam rooms, consultation rooms and transplant procedure rooms, the outpatient center performs biopsies, paracentesis infusions, transfusions and PPD tests, which can reduce the need for hospitalization.
+With its exam rooms, consultation rooms and transplant procedure rooms, the outpatient center performs biopsies, paracentesis infusions, transfusions, vaccinations and PPD tests, which can reduce the need for hospitalization.